 Don’t Smoke Too Much!

-OK, this is pretty obvious, but if you want to get stuff done, it’s wise to reduce your dosage during the daytime.
-Experiment with dosage, and find out how much or little you need on an average day to take the edge off, without causing too strong an effect.
+OK, this is pretty obvious, but it’s wise to reduce your dosage during the daytime if you want to get stuff done.
+Experiment with dosage, and find out how much or little you need on an average day to take the edge off without causing too strong an effect.
 Then, dose in small amounts as and when required!

-When we vape cannabis, we expose it to temperatures hot enough to evaporate the terpenes and cannabinoids, but not hot enough to cause combustion.
-When we combust cannabis, we are also inhaling hundreds of potentially harmful compounds, some of which may have sedative effects.
+When we vape cannabis, we expose it to temperatures hot enough to evaporate the terpenes and cannabinoids but not hot enough to cause combustion.
+When we combust cannabis, we inhale hundreds of potentially harmful compounds, some of which may have sedative effects.

 Here’s what a recent study from the University of Leiden had to say about this:

 Using cannabis plant material as the sample, vapors were found to consist overwhelmingly of cannabinoids, while the combusted control contained over one hundred additional chemicals, including several known PAHs.